arangodb/docs/3.10/graphs-pregel-algorithms.md

 iteration by using a HyperLogLog counter with 64 buckets.
 This should work well on large graphs and on smaller ones as well.
 The memory requirements should be **O(n * d)** where *n* is the number of vertices and *d* the diameter of your graph.
-Each vertex will store a counter for each iteration of the algorithm.
+Each vertex stores a counter for each iteration of the algorithm.

 The algorithm can be used like this: